Effective Facebook Ads

 Facebook Ads can be very targetted and because of this clever little thing called 'Facebook Pixel', Facebook can make sure that your Ad reaches the right people at the right time.

 So how does the Pixel work?
 The Facebook Pixel is a tracking code that can be installed on any website.
 Once installed, each time a customer views a website, Facebook is storing that information and building up a profile of the consumer's interests and behaviour.
-Facebook Ads are then able to leverage this information to maximise your conversions by serving up the Ad to those who fit your target profile.
+Effective Facebook Ads are then able to leverage this information to maximise your conversions by serving up the Ad to those who fit your target profile.

 When you set up your Facebook targetting make sure this reflects your target market as accurately as possible.
 Include demographic information, interests, or explore look-a-like audiences if you have an existing database and want to locate more customers that are similar to your existing database.